-House training is a huge step in every puppy’s life.
-It’s one of the first chances for your puppy to learn boundaries in your home and with you.
-So it’s important to create a routine.
-And if you need to, hire a trainer or behaviourist to help establish the ground rules up front.
+For your puppy, house training is a huge step in their life.
+It’s one of the first chances for your puppy to learn boundaries in your home and with you, so it’s important to create a routine.
+If you need to, it might help to hire a trainer or behaviourist to help establish the ground rules up front.

 House training DOs: